ruby-amqp/amqp/README.md

 ### Documentation guides ###

-[Documentation guides](http://bit.ly/amqp-gem-docs) describe the library itself as well as AMQP concepts, usage scenarios, topics like working with exchanges and queues, error handing & recovery, broker-specific extensions, TLS support, troubleshooting and so on.
+[Documentation guides](http://rubyamqp.info) (also [on rubydoc.info](http://bit.ly/amqp-gem-docs)) describe the library itself as well as AMQP concepts, usage scenarios, topics like working with exchanges and queues, error handing & recovery, broker-specific extensions, TLS support, troubleshooting and so on.
 Most of the documentation is in these guides.